 Watch for Mold

-Mold can begin growing surprisingly quickly in damp environments.
+Mold can begin growing within 24-48 hours in damp environments.

 Watch for: